 A compression garment can be made for your arm, leg, breast, chest or genitals.
 They come in different grades of pressure.
-It’s important that the garment is fitted just for you and the grade matches your degree of lymphedema.
+It’s important that the garment is fitted just for you and that the grade matches your degree of lymphedema.
 Our therapists will carefully examine you to ensure the right size and grade.

 In severe cases or when patients don't see enough improvement from therapy, surgical techniques such as lymphovenous bypass and lymph node transfer can provide relief from lymphedema.

 Also called lymphaticovenous anastomosis (LVA), this procedure reroutes the lymphatic system using minimally invasive microsurgery.
 The lymphatic channel is connected to a tiny vein, which allows the lymphatic fluid to drain.

 In some breast cancer patients, lymphedema can develop as a result of underarm lymph node removal, also known as axillary lymph node dissection.

 Our surgeons can perform immediate lymphatic reconstruction at the same time the node is removed to restore the lymph connections in the arm and prevent lymphedema.
 This is also called lymphatic microsurgical preventive healing approach (LYMPHA).
 Read a news release about this procedure